 If you are looking for camping gear, Regatta have a whole host of I really love their tents!

-Best Campsites for Kids UK
+Best Campsites For Families UK

-While all the facilities adhere to the social distancing rules, to give you a bit of peace of mind you could take along a few extras.
+While all the facilities adhere to the social distancing rules, to give you a bit of peace of mind, you could take along a few extras.

 A solar shower with a pop-up tent would be the perfect solution to keep you feeling fresh and while keeping your distance from others.
 A composite toilet is another solution that gives families privacy and away from others on site.

-Most families like to cut costs wherever possible, camping memberships are a great way to save money and discover new camping sites.
+Most families like to cut costs wherever possible, and camping memberships are a great way to save money and discover new camping sites.

 The Best UK Campsites for Kids